Balance the mind and body with diet and lifestyle changes.

 Tibetan Medicine offers a depth of understanding of how the mind interacts with the body which is only just beginning to be discovered and proved by Western medicine.

-I am currently undergoing basic training in Tibetan Medicine and may introduce some of the concepts into consultations when relevant.
+I have undergone basic training in Tibetan Medicine and may introduce some of the concepts into consultations when relevant.

 For those who would like to learn more about Tibetan Medicine I have written a module about it as part of the Naturopathic course (more information here).